The Exterminating Angel by Thomas Adès: a guide to the opera's music and storyline

 What is the storyline of The Exterminating Angel?

 In a well-to-do mansion house in 1960s Barcelona, a dinner party gets underway.
 But something is terribly wrong.
 For reasons unknown, the guests find that they cannot leave the drawing room – some unassailable force is keeping them from escaping.
 As the hours turn to days, the guests’ minds and demeanour quickly unravel.
 Blood is shed, boundaries are crossed and lives are lost, as confusion, hunger and madness reign within the four walls of their gilded cage.

-The Exterminating Angel Symphony will be performed at the BBC Proms on Thursday 5 August by the City of Birmingham Symphony, conducted by Mirga Gražinytė-Tyla.
-The performance will be broadcast live on BBC Radio 3.
+The Exterminating Angel Symphony was performed at the BBC Proms on Thursday 5 August by the City of Birmingham Symphony, conducted by Mirga Gražinytė-Tyla.

 Find out more about Adès and his works